Workspaces

 # Idle workspace settings

-The number of elapsed minutes before cnvrg designates a workspace as idle is defined in organization settings.
+The number of elapsed minutes before AI Studio designates a workspace as idle is defined in organization settings.
 By default, it is set to 60 minutes.
 To enable Idle workspace functionality, an administrator enables the Idle flag in the organization settings and sets the number of minutes to perform an idle time check.
 If a user wants to change the idle time wait period, go to project Settings > Environment tab.

 NOTE